astrodoo/pyds/README.md

 -----------
 * PURPOSE: Collect the data from plot in image files (png, jpg ...)

-astrounit
+astro
 -----------
+cotains

+* astrounit
-* PURPOSE: briefly reading the astrophysical constants in cgs units from the module astropy.constants
+    PURPOSE: briefly reading the astrophysical constants in cgs units from the module astropy.constants
+* astroeq
+    PURPOSE: compute formulae in astronomy

 sodshock
 -----------